GordStephen/notes/misc/programming/functional-programming-abstractions.md

 # Helpful Resources

-[Learn You A Haskell](http://learnyouahaskell.com/chapters) is a great introduction to all of this and more.
+[Learn You A Haskell](http://learnyouahaskell.com/chapters) is a great introduction to most of this and more.
 Some of the specific code is a little out of date relative to more recent versions of Haskell but the ideas are all there.

+[Haskell Programming from First Principles](http://haskellbook.com/) is an even better resource that builds up these ideas in a very nicely structured sequence.
+It's a slow burn (monads are past page 700!) and intended to be read sequentially to learn new concepts while reinforcing old ones.
+Not exactly a concise reference text, but excellent for rigorous self-guided learning.